Find the right defense attorney for free.

 • entering or remaining somewhere prostitution occurs while intending to engage in sexual penetration.

-Patronizing a prostitute within 1,000 feet of a school is a Class 3 felony.
+Patronizing an adult prostitute starts as a Class 4 felony.
+If the offense occurred within 1,000 feet of a school, it's a Class 3 felony.
 A second or subsequent patronizing conviction, or a patronizing conviction after a conviction for a crime related to prostitution, is also a Class 3 felony.

 • arranging or offering to arrange a situation in which someone can practice prostitution, or